Suceava: Kingdom of Romania, communist period, and 21st-century history

 The Justice Palace in Suceava, photographed at some point during the communist period.
 The building served as town hall between 1968 and 2002.

 Suceava valley industrial platform, bird's-eye view taken at some point during the 1960s.

 Former communist dictator Nicolae Ceaușescu visiting Suceava in 1970.

+Protesters demonstrating in Suceava during the 1989 Romanian revolution.

-After the 1989 Romanian Revolution, the town had increasingly lost both a significant amount of its population and its former industry which was forged mainly during communism.
+After the 1989 Romanian revolution, the town had increasingly lost both a significant amount of its population and its former industry which was forged mainly during communism.
 Therefore, its local economy entered a period of decline for many years.
-However, during the early 21st century, Suceava's population raised, also in part due to the incorporation of several nearby communes in the main town as well as to sparse local economic development which occurred during the late 2010s and early 2020s which attracted new inhabitants from the neighbouring rural areas of Suceava County.
+During the early 21st century, Suceava's population raised above 100,000 inhabitants according to official Romanian census data and estimates, but then went into decline again as per the latest census from 2021.
+At the same time, both economic development and revitalisation took place as well since 1999 onwards.
+Eventually, Suceava attracted investors to such an extent that it became the city with the highest density of modern commercial spaces per capita in Romania.
+Additionally, Suceava represents an urban development pole in the North-East development region.

 During spring 2020, shortly after the COVID-19 pandemic in Romania began, Suceava was placed under lockdown due to its high rate of infection.
-The following year, the roof of the Administrative Palace (local landmark) was severely damaged by fire.
-In March 2022, the government of Romania approved a restoration/rehabilitation plan for the entire building.
+The following year, the roof of the Administrative Palace was severely damaged by fire.
+In March 2022, the government of Romania approved a renovation plan for the entire building.
+In early 2026, the building was already fully renovated, as it can be seen in the mini-gallery below.

-The 2022 Romanian census (which could have normally occurred in 2021 but was postponed due to the COVID-19 pandemic) remains to report the total current population living in Suceava as of early 2022.
-The data for this census will be later on reported by the Romanian authorities at the end of 2023.

 The Administrative Palace of Suceava, as seen in April 2021, after the fire which caught its roof in March 2021.

-The Suceava Administrative Palace photographed in early January 2023, undergoing reparation works after the March 2021 fire.
+The Suceava Administrative Palace photographed in early January 2023, undergoing renovation works after the March 2021 fire.